A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Discussion and conclusions

-A novel implementation of the exact analytical solution for the problem of acoustic scattering by liquid prolate and oblate spheroids governed by Helmholtz equation is presented.
+A novel implementation of the exact analytical solution for the problem of acoustic scattering by fluid or penetrable prolate/oblate spheroids governed by Helmholtz equation, is presented.
 A set of computational routines to calculate the expansion coefficients appearing in the mathematical expressions of the scattered and transmitted acoustic pressures is provided.
 These routines are freely available from the authors' GitHub repository.
 The coefficients' computation is precisely the most cumbersome task related to numerical calculation of the mathematical expressions above mentioned.

-The results predicted by the computational implementation were tested for the geometrical limit when both spheroids, prolate and oblate, tend to the sphere and for the physical limit when they tend to soft or rigid spheroidal scatterers, taking low and high values of dentisities ratios, respectively.
-In the latter two cases predicted results turn out to be compatible with expected ones for Dirichlet and Neumann boundary conditions.
+The results predicted by the computational implementation were tested for the geometrical limit when both prolate/oblate spheroids tend to the sphere and for the physical limit when they tend to soft or rigid spheroidal scatterers, taking low and high values of dentisities ratios, respectively.
+In the latter two cases predicted results turn out to be in agreeement with expected ones for Dirichlet and Neumann boundary conditions.
+Additionally, it has been qualitatively verified, trough the calculation for near-field conditions, that the numerical solution satisfies the boundary condition at the surface of the spheroids.
+The implemented exact solution has been successfully compared against a previously reported approximate solution and extended to eccentricity ranges where the approximation does not work properly.

-Additionaly, it has been qualitatively verified, trough the calculation for near-field conditions, that the numerical solution satisfies the boundary condition at the surface of the spheroids.
-The implemented exact solution has been succesfully compared against a previously reported approximate solution and extended to eccentricity ranges where the approximation does not work properly.
+Furthermore, the implemented solution enabled to extend the applicability ranges previously published in the literature for cases of interest in aquatic ecosystem research.
+Table \ref{tabla1} summarizes the physical properties, the geometry and type of spheroid and the acoustic frequency range of the penetrable scatterer considered by different authors.

-With the aim of generating the provided computational codes, the efficient software by AGD was used in addition to the numerical capabilities of the new scientific programming language Julia.
+With the aim of generating the computational codes presented in this work, the efficient software by AGD was used in addition to the numerical capabilities of the new scientific programming language Julia.
 Thus, it was possible to take advantage of the arbitrary floating point precision support in both pieces of code.
-Furthermore, scripts to reproduce the calculations presented in Section $4.1$ are also provided to enable a minimum consistency check.
+Moreover, scripts to reproduce the calculations presented in Section $4.1$ are also provided to enable a minimum consistency check.